Dejvi Bregu: Skënderbeu

 In January 2018, Bregu reached an agreement with fellow Kategoria Superiore side Skënderbeu.
 In the meantime, he remained at Luftëtari but as a loanee until the end of the season.

 Bregu was officially presented as a Skënderbeu player on 24 July where he signed a contract running until 2021.
 He made his official debut for the club on 12 August in the 2018 Albanian Supercup match against Laçi, making an excellent performance by first winning a penalty kick which was successfully scored by Gjergji Muzaka for a one-goal lead and then scoring for himself to make it 3–1 in an eventual 3–2 win at Selman Stërmasi Stadium.
 It has Skënderbeu's third trophy in 2018 and Bregu's third in his professional career.
 Five days later, Bregu made his league debut as well in the opening day against Partizani Tirana, proving to be instrumental once again as he won a penalty in injury time which was scored again by Gjergji Muzaka for a 1–0 win.
 Bregu scored his first league goals in the second matchday versus newly promoted side Kastrioti Krujë, netting in each half, including a free-kick, to lead his side to a 3–0 victory.

 On 9 January 2019, Bregu was injured during the 2–1 friendly win over Tirana after a collision with defender Marvin Turtulli.
 Following the examinations, it was confirmed that Bregu has suffered a fracture in his left hand and the surgery was needed.
 He was operated in the capital the following day and the recovery time was expected to be at least one month.

 Teuta Durrës

 After his contract expired with Skënderbeu, on 28 September 2020, Bregu signed a one-year contract with Teuta Durrës.
 He helped them win the Albanian Superliga title, for the second time in their history.
 He won the Golden Boot in the process, scoring 16 goals.

 Boluspor

 On 12 July 2021, after his contract with Teuta expired, Bregu signed with Turkish club Boluspor.

 Wisła Kraków

 After leaving Boluspor in mid-2023 and a short stint with Umraniyespor, Bregu signed a six-month contract with Polish second-tier club Wisła Kraków on 26 January 2024.
 Wisła would go on to win the 2023–24 Polish Cup, with Bregu making appearances in a quarter-final win over Widzew Łódź and a semi-final victory over Piast Gliwice.
 On 29 May that year, it was announced he would leave the club at the end of his contract.

+Dinamo City

+On 7 August 2024, Bregu returned to Albania signing a 3-year contract with Dinamo City.
+He scored 12 goals in the 2024–25 season as Dinamo won the Albanian Cup and finished fourth in the league.
+On 28 December 2025, he scored one of the goals of his team as Dinamo won the 2025 Albanian Supercup defeating Egnatia 3–1 in the Air Albania Stadium.